 IOS Sailing Club welcomes new members of all abilities.

-The Club is registered as a Community Amateur Sports Club (CASC) which reduces the rates bill by 80%.
+The Club is registered as a Community Amateur Sports Club (CASC) which reduces the rates bill by at least 80%.

 Please be aware that a requirement of this status is: 50% of members must participate in sporting activities (this can include sailing, training, duties or any voluntary help in the running of the club) on at least 12 separate days a year.

-The membership year runs from 1st Jan to 31st December, with pro rata discounts available if joining late in the year.
-The fees for the current year are set out in the table below:
+The membership year runs from 1st Jan to 31st December, with pro rata discounts available for new members if joining late in the year.
+The fees for the current year are set out below: